 - Good quality for the price you pay and a much better deal than western glove brands for what you get

 - Twins tend to be quite ‘puffy’ when you put them on.
-The gloves are very top heavy with a lot of the weight and ‘size’ in the front of the glove
+The gloves are very top-heavy with a lot of the weight and ‘size’ in front of the glove

 - The weight is not well distributed for boxing-style training/sparring

 Top King — another cornerstone glove brand in the Muay Thai world.
-Fact you might not know: Twins and Top King are actually owed by two brothers.
+The fact you might not know: Twins and Top King are actually owned by two brothers.
 Twins by one brother and Top King by the other brother (who left Twins to found his own company).
-Because things are kept in the family, the two gloves are virtually the same quality, though the style and fit is quite a bit different.
+Because things are kept in the family, the two gloves are virtually the same quality, though the style and fit are quite a bit different.

 That means more padding around the wrist area, shorter wrist guards, a square frontal face rather than a more tapered design that Boxing gloves go for.